superwebpros/playwrightbackendapp/apps/playmakers/README.md

 ### Technologies Used

-- **Mono-repo with TurboRepo:** The project is developed in a mono-repo architecture using TurboRepo ([TurboRepo](https://turbo.build/repo)).
-It is written in TypeScript and compiled to JavaScript in the `dist` folder, enhancing its compatibility for installation in other projects.
+- **TypeScript:** The project is written in TypeScript to facilitate the use of types and improve code quality.

 - **PNPM Library Manager:** TestSuite is compatible with the PNPM library manager for dependency management.

-- **Husky:** Husky is used to run tests before pushing to the remote repository, ensuring code integrity.

 - **Version Publishing with NPM:** New versions of the library must be published with `npm publish` after logging in with the `superwebpros` account.